mistress-of-loft-and-spire/witchery/README.md

 ## known issues

 * buttons can be pressed by dragging a left click on them?
+* significant lag when updating gamedata-field
 * ups, i forgot items
 * update room tile position during scroll
 * rooms with omitted palette id can not be read (how can this be regexed?)
 * grid adjustation
+* removed maps -> remove from layout
+* check overlap on load

 ## contributing